 Healthcare Service Using Embedded Electronics

--->Embedded electronics technology has been actively and rapidly being developed to transform traditional devices into adaptive and more useful ones.
+Embedded electronics technology has been actively and rapidly being developed to transform traditional devices into adaptive and useful ones.
 Whether the equipment is an automatic water heater or a GRPS-powered diesel wheelchair, embedded electronics technologies are entering all possible aspects of human life and are being used to improve them.

 Digitized Healthcare

-Healthcare is also benefiting from the development in embedded electronics technology.
+Healthcare is also benefiting from the development of embedded electronics technology.
 Advanced medical equipment is being developed to improve response to emergency medical situations.
 The integration of several types of medical equipment is also being done to create digitized operating rooms and diagnostics areas that can respond to medical needs more efficiently and accurately.

 Telemedicine